-- (a) PwC Securities Limited -has prepared the Investigating Accountant's Report on the Historical and Pro Forma Historical Financial Information in Section 10.
-In respect of these services, the Manager will pay approximately \$45,000 (plus GST and disbursements) to PwC Securities Limited. - (b) Morgans and NAB have been appointed as the Joint Arrangers to the offer.
-In accordance with the Offer Management Agreement, the Gryphon Group will pay the following: - (i) the Joint Arrangers a joint lead arranger fee equal to 0.20% plus GST of the total amount raised under the Offer; - (ii) the Joint Arrangers a management fee equal to 0.75% plus GST of the total amount raised under the Offer; and - (iii) each Joint Arranger a selling fee of 1.25% plus GST of the amount raised from the New Units which that Joint Arranger, its Brokers, co-managers and affiliates has procured applications for under the Offer. - (c) McMahon Clarke has acted as the Trust's legal advisers and in that capacity has been involved in undertaking due diligence enquiries for the preparation of this PDS and providing legal advice to the Trust in relation to the Offer.
+- (a) PwC Securities Limited has prepared the Investigating Accountant's Report on the Historical and Pro Forma Historical Financial Information in Section 10.
+In respect of these services, the Manager will pay approximately \$40,000 (plus GST and disbursements) to PwC Securities Limited. - (b) PricewaterhouseCoopers (tax division) has reviewed section 11 of this PDS, which sets out a general description of the Australian income tax, Goods and Services Tax (GST) and stamp duty implications for Australian investors and New Zealand income tax implications for New Zealand investors of the Offer.
+In respect of these services, the Manager will pay approximately \$6,000 (plus GST and disbursements) to PricewaterhouseCoopers. - (c) Morgans and NAB have been appointed as the Joint Arrangers to the offer.
+In accordance with the Offer Management Agreement, the Gryphon Group will pay the following: - (i) an arranger fee equal to 0.20% plus GST of the total amount raised under the Offer (paid to the Joint Arrangers in equal proportions); - (ii) a management fee equal to 0.75% plus GST of the total amount raised under the Offer (paid to the Joint Arrangers in equal proportions); and - (iii) each Joint Arranger a selling fee of 1.25% plus GST of the amount raised from the New Units which that Joint Arranger, its Brokers, co-managers and affiliates has procured applications for under the Offer. - (d) McMahon Clarke has acted as the Trust's legal advisers and in that capacity has been involved in undertaking due diligence enquiries for the preparation of this PDS and providing legal advice to the Trust in relation to the Offer.